sensoworks/docs/docs/add-ons/gviot-platform-what-why-when-v1.0.md

     * Certifications of the sensed data using private of public Blockchain

-    * Data analysis using machine learning OpenSource frameworks
+    * Data analysis using machine learning Open source frameworks

 * GV ESB for system integration with other systems